Scales-Nature-Park/start-native-app/README.md

 - Subfields are not required and if not specified, the screen displays a single "sub field" under the dropdown for the selected field inheriting the name of the parent field.

 ## License
-This project is MIT licensed, as found in the [LICENSE](./LICENSE).
+This project is MIT licensed, as found in the [LICENSE](./LICENSE) file.